gt-crnch-rg/smartnic-tutorial-sc23/README.md

-# smartnic-tutorial-hot-interconnects
+# Leveraging SmartNICs for HPC and Data Center Applications

-Tutorial on SmartNICs for Hot Interconnects
+Tutorial on SmartNICs for Hot Interconnects 2023

 **Held on**: August 25th, 1 PM - 4:30 PM US Pacific Time